matteogreek/measurements-for-comnetsemu/README.md

 5. When the measurements are finished the results can be viewed by opening *results.html* or the specified plot *pathload_results.svg* and *twamp_results.svg*
 ## How it was built

-### Main Function
+### Main Functions

-- The Round-trip time as well as One-way delay is measured using a Python implementation of the **Two-Way Active Measurement Protocol (TWAMP)** as defined in [RFC5357](https://tools.ietf.org/html/rfc5357).The official implementation of the twamp protocol used can be found here: https://github.com/nokia/twampy.
+- The Round-trip time as well as One-way delay is measured using a Python implementation of the **Two-Way Active Measurement Protocol (TWAMP)** as defined in [RFC5357](https://tools.ietf.org/html/rfc5357).The official implementation of the twamp protocol used can be found [here](https://github.com/nokia/twampy).

 - The Available bandwidth is estimated with **Pathload**.
-The implementation of Pathload used can be found here: https://www.cc.gatech.edu/~dovrolis/bw-est/pathload.html
+The implementation of Pathload used can be found [here](https://www.cc.gatech.edu/~dovrolis/bw-est/pathload.html).

+- To emulate different scenarios where the network measurement tools could be tested to assess their accuracy and intrusiveness, cross-traffic was introduced into the network.
+To accomplish this, a platform capable of generating traffic called **D-ITG** was used.
+The official implementation of the tool can be found [here](http://traffic.comics.unina.it/software/ITG/).
+To manually test the performances of the tools in the docker-in-docker scenario and directly on the Docker host, the *traffic.py* script was added.

 ### Containerization